 Engaging youth through hands-on learning is one of the most successful means of fostering an appreciation of the natural environment.
 Our workshops challenge students to think about their waterfront backyard as a living, breathing eco-system that they can learn from.

 Living Classroom is a STEM educational program for grades Pre-K through 12th grade; providing students with hands on experiential learning.
 The program offers public school teachers the opportunity to work with RWA educators, who have experience in a variety of science related fields, to foster an appreciation for the natural environment and enable students to explore challenging social and environmental issues.

-* Classes are conducted during the regular school day along the shoreline of the Rockaway Peninsula or at our headquarters at the RISE Center.
+* Classes are conducted during the regular school day along the shoreline of the Rockaway Peninsula or at our headquarters at the RISE Institute.